Miss Laura Carr

-My research is focused on investigating the cellular mechanisms of brain ageing in the context of neurodegenerative diseases.
-I am primarily interested in investigating the biological basis of brain ageing, with a particular focus on the role that inflammatory mechanisms play in this process and hope to gain an understanding of how the brain’s immune system can be targeted to promote healthy ageing and improve outcomes for neurodegenerative conditions.
+Laura is currently working part time at CANDL focusing on investigating risk factors for neurodegenerative diseases, specifically on how molecular changes induced by these risk factors may influence susceptibility to neurodegenerative processes.
+She is primarily interested in investigating the role that inflammatory mechanisms play in processes such as brain ageing, traumatic brain injury and viral infections, and hopes to gain an understanding of how the brain’s immune system can be targeted to promote healthy ageing and improve outcomes for neurodegenerative conditions.

 2024 Green, A. L., Cowell, E. C., Carr, L. M., Hemsley, K., Sherratt, E., Collins-Praino, L. E., & Carr, J. M. (2024).
 Application of diceCT to Study the Development of the Zika Virus-Infected Mouse Brain.
 Viruses, 16(8), 1330-1-1330-19.